shango/shango.github.io/docs/aces_workflow.md

-**Double click** the Contact Sheet composition in your Project Pane.
-In the Project Viewport, you will see a thumbnail representation of each layer in your EXR Files (see Figure 5).
+**Double click** the Contact Sheet composition in your Project Panel.
+In the Project panel, you will see a thumbnail representation of each layer in your EXR Files (see Figure 5).

 <br />